CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

     void FindMatch()
     {
-        if (Transport.active is PortTransport portTransport)
-        {
-            if (ushort.TryParse(GUILayout.TextField(portTransport.Port.ToString()), out ushort port))
-            {
         var catenaPlayer = FindObjectOfType<CatenaPlayer>();
-                var ip = NetworkManager.singleton.networkAddress;
-                var address = $"{ip}:{port}";

         Debug.Log("Finding Match");

         var matchMetadata = new Dictionary<string, EntityMetadata> { { "queue_name", new EntityMetadata { StringPayload = _matchmakingQueues[_selectedMatchmakingQueueIndex] } } };
-                var playerMetadata = new Dictionary<string, EntityMetadata> { { "address", new EntityMetadata{ StringPayload = address } } };
+        var playerMetadata = new Dictionary<string, EntityMetadata>();
         catenaPlayer.EnterMatchmaking(playerMetadata, matchMetadata);

         _isMatchmaking = true;
     }
-            else
-            {
-                Debug.LogError("Your port is invalid, please use only numbers");
 }
-        }
-        else
-        {
-            Debug.LogError("For the purposes of this demo, please use the Telepathy Transport on your NetworkManager");
-        }
-    }
-}
 ```

-3. Use ParrelSync to open a second Unity Editor.
-For more information on ParrelSync, refer to the [Mirror Networking Guide](../supplemental-materials/mirror.md#download--install-parrelsync)
+2. Build your game server
+    1. In your Unity Editor, navigate to `File -> Build Profiles`
+    2. Select "Windows Server"
+    3. Select "Switch Platform"
+    4. Select "Build"
+    5. Note the full path of your server build executable, you will need this in the next step
+3. If you are running Catena locally, skip this step.
+If you have it deployed somewhere, you will need to copy your server binary and associated output to the same machine that Catena is running on
+4. Configure your running Catena instance using the [Configuring The Catena Backend](#configuring-the-catena-backend) documentation above
+    1. When you are configuring the match broker, configure the `Catena.MatchBroker.Allocators[0].Configuration.GameServerPath` to be the full path of your server executable
+5. In your Unity editor, navigate to `File -> Build Profiles`
+6. Select "Windows"
+7. Select "Switch Platform"
+8. Exit the Build Profiles menu
-4. Hit "Play" in both Unity editors
+9. Hit "Play" in the Unity Editor
-5. Log in with `test01` in one editor and `test02` in another
+10. Log in with `test01`
-6. Matchmake into the `solo` or `1v1` queue
+11. Matchmake into the `solo` queue

 ### How This Works
 We use Unity's [OnGUI](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MonoBehaviour.OnGUI.html) to create a simple user interface that interacts with Catena.
 Players can log in, log out, matchmake solo, matchmake 1v1, and cancel matchmaking.

+If we are running as a server, we start listening as a game server and request a match be placed on the server against the Catena backend.

-To initialize matchmaking, we define a `queue_name` in the match metadata and an `address` in the player metadata.
-This `address` is used by the `SimpleP2PMatchmakingHooks` hook defined in your Catena configuration to notify all players in a match of the address for whoever is selected to be the host.
+If we are running as a game client, we allow the player to begin matchmaking.
+To initialize matchmaking, we define a `queue_name` in the match metadata.
+We then listen for matchmaking to complete and a server to be assigned via callbacks.
+Once a server is assigned, we connect to that server.

-We use the `ServerId` sent back from the matchmaker to determine which player was selected to be the host.
-If the `ServerId` is not the current player's ID, we know we're not the host and we should connect to the IP/Port as a client.